 BSNL is one of the most underrated Internet Service Providers around.
 I had got the largest under-utilized infrastructure in the country.
 The reach of its network is enough to give shocks of life to the likes of JIO, however, it lags behind because of the step-mother treatment it has always received from the government and its own staff.
 However, lately, looks like the scenario is changing and BSNL has started behaving better.
 The website UI look and feel is much better than before.
 The plans of BSNL can give tough competition to JIO and others.
-But for unknown reasons its mobile network is still not 4G and hence it’s lagging behind others.
+But for unknown reasons, its mobile network is still not 4G and hence it’s lagging behind others.

-I have already written in my blog about the real performance of the internet services in India.
+I have already written in my blog about the real performance of internet services in India.
 I also wanted to give BSNL a try.
-I’ve been applying online for a new connection for last couple of years.
-But every time the request was either being closed without information or someone used to call me to inform that there is no feasibility in my area, so connection can’t be given at that time.
+I’ve been applying online for a new connection for the last couple of years.
+But every time the request was either being closed without information or someone used to call me to inform me that there is no feasibility in my area, so connection can’t be given at that time.

 I’ve been using it for about 2 months now, so let’s see what are the advantages and disadvantages of BSNL FTTH, as per my view:

 Conclusion: For the basic FTTH plan you pay about Rs 750 per month.
-For that you get high speed internet connection and free Local/STD calls.
-If you’re in good terms with the technical people in the local BSNL office, then any issues can be solved really fast too.
+For that, you get high-speed internet connection and free Local/STD calls.
+If you’re in good terms with the technical people in the local BSNL office, then any issues can be solved really fast too, they’re really helpful.
 I have taken and abandoned internet connections from many ISPs before due to one problem or the other.